Evan-Coleman/Navius/workspace_migration/progress.md

 2. 🔄 Refactor existing application code to use the new crate structure
 3. 🔄 Update build scripts and CI/CD pipeline
 4. 🔄 Create comprehensive documentation for each crate
+5. 🔄 Fix warnings in the codebase with `cargo fix`
+6. 🔄 Fix example code to work with updated APIs

 ## Issues Encountered and Resolved